 The current vehicle registration number format was introduced in 2001.
 It consists of:

-- 2 letters (these refer to the office where the number was issued)
+- 2 letters (these refer to the region in the country where your vehicle was first registered)

 - 2 numbers (these tell you when it was issued)